Wolfe County, Kentucky: Politics

-Wolfe County, like most of Eastern Kentucky is historically Democratic.
+Wolfe County, like most of Eastern Kentucky, is historically Democratic; in every presidential election from its creation in 1860 until 1996, the county had an uninterrupted Democratic voting streak.
 In 2000, George W. Bush narrowly won the county and became the first Republican to do so, but the county still proved its Democratic loyalty by supporting John Kerry by a comfortable margin in the next election.
-However, the county has indeed drifted away from the Democrats at the presidential level as Mitt Romney won the county 60% to 30% in 2012, and Donald Trump with an even wider margin of 68% to 28%.
+However, the county has indeed drifted away from the Democrats at the presidential level as Mitt Romney won the county 60% to 38% in 2012, and Donald Trump with an even wider margin of 68% to 29%.

-Wolfe remained reliably Democratic at the state level for some time after ceasing to favor the Democratic Party at the presidential level; it voted against Matt Bevin in both of his gubernatorial elections, and, along with nearby Elliott County, it was, until 2020, one of only two counties in Kentucky to have voted against Senator Mitch McConnell in each of his elections.
+Wolfe remained reliably Democratic at the state level for some time after ceasing to favor the Democratic Party at the presidential level; it voted against Matt Bevin in both of his gubernatorial elections.
+Wolfe County has not voted for a Republican gubernatorial candidate since 1979 when it voted for Republican and former Governor Louie Nunn over Democrat John Y. Brown Jr. Along with nearby Elliott County, it was, until 2020, one of only two counties in Kentucky to have voted against Senator Mitch McConnell in each of his elections.
 In 2020, however, both counties voted for McConnell over his Democratic challenger, Amy McGrath.

+Elected officials

 Events

 The annual Swift Silver Mine Festival is held on Labor Day weekend each year.
 It includes a parade and vendors in the downtown Campton area.